Abdulrahmann-Omar/Educational-Robot/README.md

 # Educational-Robot
-## this phase is the software of Educational robot
+## This phase is the software of the Educational robot
-by python
+By python